Fisher applauds Fed's reluctance to react to market

 Dallas Fed President Richard Fisher, who dissented against the central bank's September policy decision but reversed course last week, said the U.S. economy is clearly headed toward increasing employment and inflation rising to the Fed's 2-percent target.

-Despite a volatile market selloff in early October that also depressed some inflation readings, the Fed last week sounded a confident tone that both the labor market and inflation would strengthen.
+Despite a volatile market selloff in early October that also depressed some inflation readings, the Fed last week sounded a confident tone that both the labour market and inflation would strengthen.

-The fresh policy statement no longer described labor market slack as "significant," and it said that a rate rise could come sooner or later than expected depending on economic data, changes Fisher applauded.
+The fresh policy statement no longer described labour market slack as "significant," and it said that a rate rise could come sooner or later than expected depending on economic data, changes Fisher applauded.

 "I was encouraged by the wording we negotiated at the last FOMC meeting," he said in prepared remarks to a Shadow Open Market Committee forum.